gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 ---

-So I recommend sticking to one 'side' , be it C/C++ or Rust, of the FFI boundary, to allocate and free all the memory using in FFI structures.
+So I recommend sticking to one 'side', be it C/C++ or Rust, of the FFI boundary, to allocate and free all the memory using in FFI structures.
 Rust has an edge here since the long-term goal is to have 100% of Rust so it will have to allocate all the memory anyway in the end.

 Depending on the existing code style, it might be hard to ensure that the C/C++ allocator is not used at all for structures used in FFI, due to abstractions and hidden memory allocations.